Birch, silver (Betula pendula)

 UK provenance: native

 Interesting fact: silver birch can be used to improve soil quality for other plants to grow.
-Its deep roots bring otherwise inaccessible nutrients into the tree, which are recycled on to the soil surface when the tree sheds its leaves.
+Its widely spread roots bring otherwise inaccessible nutrients into the tree, which are recycled on to the soil surface when the tree sheds its leaves.

 A year in the life of a silver birch tree